reapp/new-site/source/_drafts/Crossing-the-Uncanny-Valley-of-Web-Apps.md

 things.
 Things like [interact.js](http://interactjs.io/) and [hammer.js](http://hammerjs.github.io/)
 make attempts, and there are rumors that React Native is working on a JS solution for their own purposes that could be backported to the web.

+### All that to say...

+This post may seem like a long rant at the big companies on how they're handling the web.
+In my mind, it's impossible to pin a motive on a lot of what they do, there are certainly people pushing in different directions even the small teams working on the web at each company.

+All this really is, is another attempt to bring more light to the current status.
+We all want the web to get better.
+We want it to be faster, more flexible, and to be full featured enough to write apps comfortably across all platforms.